foxeswithdata/CWatM-PlantFATE/_sources/13_glossary.rst.txt

 =

 **IIASA**
-   International Institute for Applied Systems Analysis - Austrian research institute that developed and maintains CWatM.
+   International Institute for Applied Systems Analysis - Research institute based in Austria that developed and maintains CWatM.

 **Infiltration**
    Process of water entering soil from the surface.
 Rate depends on soil properties, moisture content, and surface conditions.